AT&T: Don't Buy Into The Negative Narrative

 Source: finviz.com

 The stock broke through resistance at the 50-day sma and then blasted through the top of the downtrend channel.
 Breaking through the 50-day sma and the top of the uptrend channel are signs the strength of the stock is improving, not rolling over.
 The stock is down approximately 1% on Monday, yet has not broken back below the 50-day sma.
 I posit Monday weakness is merely related to the stock going ex-dividend.
 In no way would I describe the stock as “rolled over” at present.
-The second point the author makes is the stocks cash flow is rolling over as well.
+The second point the author makes is the stock's cash flow is rolling over as well.

 Cash flow analysis